 1. Clear The Way

 Clean your car; Get rid of old stuff buried in closet and drawers taking up space (space is peace).
-Peacefully dismiss yourself or fade away from closed minded, spirit robbing, energy draining relationships (this includes business, personal, family, friends, etc.).
-Eliminate situations like last minute habits (rushing); time wasting encounters like (point less debates) that cause you your peace; and unnecessary bills.
-Last but not least, challenge yourself to apply a positive rebuttal to every negative thought; Move toward that peaceful thought until have envisioned the sound and sight of what good cheer.
-Try get to the framework of your negative thought patterns and let them go.
+Peacefully dismiss yourself or fade away from closed minded, spirit robbing, energy draining relationships (this includes business, family, friends, etc.).
+Eliminate situations like last minute habits (rushing); time wasting encounters (like pointless debates) that cause you your peace; and unnecessary bills.
+Last but not least, challenge yourself to apply a positive rebuttal to every negative thought.
+Move toward those peaceful thoughts until you have envisioned the sound and sight of the good you desire.
+Try getting to the framework of your negative thought patterns and let them go.

 This season is associated with some highs I’m sure, but some lows, I know; And it is in this season that I will ax your ass off if you interfere with my peace!
 Clearing the way has the power to bring us much closer to the warmth of a peace.
 Finally, Be patient with yourself as you clear your path, it not only takes time, desire and willpower, but room for error.

-I’m most likely to purchase a new journal or notebook during this time of the year.
-Along with everything else, my thoughts are more effective they’re organized.
+Additionally, I’m most likely to purchase a new journal or notebook during this time of the year.
+Along with everything else, my thoughts are more effective when they’re organized.
 I situate my wants, thoughts, needs and ideas on paper and electronically.
-Also, My intentions are to organize my finances/budgets, schedules and to-do list for the season.
+Also, I try to organize my finances/budgets, schedules and to-do list for the season.

-I must be the most unorganized person ever to be obsessed with organizing, weird, I know but I do the best I can.
-I acccept that organization is synonymous to peace, regardless to the season, reason, personality type, or s0-called study.
-Even us un=0rganized people are an organized mess.
+Ironically, I must be the most unorganized person ever to be obsessed with organizing, weird, I know but I do the best I can.
+I accept that organization is synonymous to peace, regardless to the season, reason, personality type, or s0-called study.
+Even us un=0rganized people are an organized mess…

 3. Wax & Aroma

 OMG, I smell cinnamon, apples, spice, pumpkin, roasted sandalwood swirled with vanilla, and everything else nice.
-This is the season new candles!
-When choosing candles for the season I usually grab the ones with great looks just as appealing as smells.
+This is the season for new candles!
+When choosing candles for the season I usually grab the ones that look just as appealing as it smells.
 More peacefully driven than the aroma, I choose candles memorializing loved ones like my mom and dad.
-For example, my mom loved candy corn and I recently purchased candy corn scented candle!
+For example, my mom loved candy corn and I recently purchased a candy corn scented candle!
 It’s another pleasure having members of the household choose their own uniquely decorated and scented wax sculpture to light up the peace around the home!

 4. Cups & Stuff

 I choose coffee cups and stuff like warm fuzzes the same way I do the candles.
-If it aligns with my mood, makes me smile, accentuate my peace, make sense, and fits my budget, it mine!
-I enjoy cups with sayings that resonate with me as true or cleverly genius, if its pretty, that’s a plus.
-Other stuff like sofa blankets, house slippers, books, games and/or other gadgets that bring peace are good to purchase and enjoy in a clean organized place.
+If it aligns with my mood, makes me smile, accentuate my peace, make sense, and fits my budget, it’s mine!
+I enjoy cups with sayings that resonate with me as true or cleverly genius.
+If it’s pretty, that’s a plus.
+Other stuff like sofa blankets, house slippers, books, games and other gadgets that bring peace are good to purchase and enjoy in a clean, organized place.

 5. Amusement Park Me Please

 I try to use the colloidal silver daily and the black seed oil 2-3 times a week Warning: Black seed oil or cumin oil does not taste like the smell of roses, at all, in fact is incredibly nasty.
-Do yourself a favor anf chase it with orange juice; Which is also good for boosing the immunsystem.)
+Do yourself a favor and chase it with orange juice or lemons.
+Both supplements are good for boosting the immune system.

-Almost every day I have a cup of hot lemon and ginger tea.
+Almost every day I have a cup of lemon and ginger tea.
 There is peace in every cup.
-I use one lemon, half of a ginger’s finger/thumb and 8 oz of hot water and a table spoon of organic maple syrup.
-I juice all ingredients but you can do what works for you and your peace.
+I use one lemon, half of a ginger’s finger/thumb and 8 oz of hot water (it can be cold) and a table spoon of organic maple syrup.
+I juice all ingredients but you can do what works for you.

 It brings me peace knowing that I am prepared to be well.
-We should care for our immune systems each season, but the fall is associated with flu season; So, building my immune system is practically more important now than ever.
+We should care for our immune systems each season, but the fall is associated with flu season and decreased sunlight.
+So, building my immune system is practically more important now than ever.
 Also, consider that we’ve been running all year long.
 Time to settle down with the sun, get some rest, work out, and eat well.

 8. Grow Something